pingcap/docs/tidb-resource-control.md

     - `identify` means that it matches the condition of the runaway query.
     - `watch` means that it matches the quick identification rule in the watch list.

 + The `information_schema.runaway_watches` table contains records of quick identification rules for runaway queries.
-See [`RUNAWAY_WATCHES`](/information-schema/information-schema-runaway-watches.md) for details.
+For more information, see [`RUNAWAY_WATCHES`](/information-schema/information-schema-runaway-watches.md).

 ## Disable resource control